figment-networks/datahub-learn/network-documentation/avalanche/tutorials/add-a-vadilator.md

 ## Add a validator with Avalanche Wallet

-First, we show you how to add your node as a validator by using [Avalanche Wallet](https://wallet.avax.network).
+First, we show you how to add your node as a validator by using `Avalanche Wallet`(https://wallet.avax.network).

 Get your node’s ID by calling [`info.getNodeID`](https://avalanche.gitbook.io/avalanche/build/apis/info-api#info-getnodeid):